Chris Foster EPK - Press kit

 Biographies

-English - Short, in 3rd person
+English - in 3rd person

 Chris Foster is a master of his trade, recently described as “one of the finest singers and most thoughtful inventive guitar accompanists of English folk songs.”
 He was at the forefront of the folk revival in the 1970s when he was highly regarded as a cutting edge, serious interpreter of traditional song.
 He made two fine albums for Topic Records, gigged extensively and then diversified during the '80s, working as a community artist using a mix of performance and visual media.